2018 Cardiff National Eisteddfod

 The 2018 Cardiff National Eisteddfod was held in Cardiff Bay, Wales, from 3 to 11 August 2018.
 It was the seventh time the National Eisteddfod of Wales had been held in Cardiff.
-The 2018 event was billed as the Eisteddfod with "No fences" because it dispensed with the traditional enclosed 'Maes', or entrance fees to the event location.
+The 2018 event was billed as the Eisteddfod with "No fences" because it dispensed with the traditional enclosed Maes, or entrance fees to the event location.
 It made a £290,000 loss, but its popularity led to the suggestion of future Eisteddfods without fences.

 Background

-The National Eisteddfod of Wales has been held every year (with the exception of 1914) since 1861.
-It is hosted by a different region of Wales each year.
+The National Eisteddfod of Wales had been held every year since 1861, with the exception of 1914 because of World War I. It is hosted by a different region of Wales each year.
 Since 1950 all competitions have been held in Welsh.
 Around 6,000 competitions are held, in poetry, music, dance, drama and literature, giving it a claim to be the largest music and poetry festival in Europe.
 The main competition events are the Crowning of the Bard and the Chairing of the Bard.

 The 2018 Eisteddfod was the seventh time it had been held in Cardiff.
 It was held for the first time in Cardiff in 1883, subsequently in 1899, 1938, 1960, 1978 and 2008.
 The 2008 Cardiff Eisteddfod was held in Pontcanna Fields, with a traditional fenced 'Maes' (festival grounds).